|Address||Piazzale Angelo Moratti, Milano MI, Italy|

 Hotels Near San Siro

-The stadium location does not offer pretty much in terms of entertainment.
 The arena is located in a peaceful residential area.
-On the other hand, their appeared many new hotels and facilities for visitors and locals.
+On the other hand, there appeared many new hotels and facilities for visitors and locals.
 San Siro is easily reachable from different types of public transport.
 It means that you will hardly face any problems in finding a proper accommodation.
 Especially when using Booking.com.
 A fast and risk-free service provides detailed descriptions, prices and hotel overviews letting you choose the best deal.

 - Bed & Breakfast A San Siro – the hotel boasts a superb location.
 It is 400 meters from San Siro.
 The nearest bus station is Lampugnano, which is 300 meters away from the venue.
 All guests may take the advantage from the shuttle service that will take them to and from the bus station.
 It means you will never get lost.
 The nearest tube station is only 250 meters from the hotel.
 One night here will cost you $290 for a convenient double room with a private bathroom.